BrianHanke/BHGCGafferCameraGuides/README.md

 # BHGC Gaffer Camera Guides

-Gaffer plugin that adds a tool for displaying Action Safe, Title Safe and Rule of Thirds camera overlay guides.
+Gaffer plugin that adds a tool for displaying Action Safe, Title Safe, Rule of Thirds and Format Center camera overlay guides.
 Customizable horizontal and vertical divisions and line width and color.

 # Installation